Old Post Office (Washington, D.C.): Waldorf Astoria Washington DC

 In 2021, the Trump Organization agreed to sell the lease on the building for $375 million to the investment firm CGI Merchant Group, which planned to rebrand the hotel as a Waldorf Astoria.
 The Trump Organization would profit $100 million from the deal.
 The New York Times reported in July 2025 that the buyer had borrowed $28 million from Trump to cover closing costs, then defaulted on the loan.
 Trump had invested $100 million in the building and made $79 million from the sale after taxes.

 In February 2022, the House Oversight Committee sought to prevent Trump from making the sale.
 The committee wrote to the GSA, arguing that Trump was suspected of having made "false or misleading information to the federal government" by giving GSA "at least one financial statement with possible material misrepresentations".
 The committee said Trump should not be "rewarded" for "seeking to profit off the presidency."
 GSA could have potentially prevented the sale of the lease by terminating the lease before the Trump Organization completed the sale.

 The hotel closed on May 11, 2022, after its sale to CGI Merchant Group.
 The removal of the Trump signage on the building's facade drew extensive international media coverage.

 The hotel reopened under its new name on June 1, 2022.

-Foreclosure and Auction
+Foreclosure and auction

-On August 5, 2024 CGI Merchant Group's lender foreclosed on the leasehold, due to CGI defaulting on its loan.
+On August 5, 2024, CGI Merchant Group's lender foreclosed on the leasehold, due to CGI defaulting on its loan.
 The lender, BDT & MSD Partners, auctioned the leasehold, but did not receive any bids.
 The lender submitted their own bid for $100 million, subsequently taking possession of the property.
 Hilton's contract to manage the property continued.
+BDT & MSD Partners purchased the property in June 2026.